bakkerme/right-click-enhancer/README.md

 npm run build
 ```
 Much like above, this will create the `build` folder, but doesn't hot reload or rebuild on save.

-If you want to use this extension day-to-day with your own modifications, I'd recomend just doing a developer, rather than going through the production build steps below.
-I've seen no performance impacts, and either way Edge still won't trust the extension.
-It's just less messing around.

 ## Production Build
 You will need the Windows SDK installed for this.